THE CLOISTER GALLERY

 The Gallery is situated next to the spacious atrium in the Cloister Building between the Cathedral and Cathedral Hall.
 The Gallery itself is in an enclosed hall that runs east and west, with ample natural and artificial lighting.
 Track lighting fixtures focused on individual display space utilize Light Emitting Diode (LED) technology and may be adjusted using a dimmer switch.
 The large windows on the north wall of the Gallery provide a view of the Cathedral’s landscaped Close without allowing direct sunlight into the Gallery space itself.The Gallery is approximately 61’ long, 7’ wide, and 8’ high.
 The walls of the Gallery are composed of the unfinished limestone blocks used throughout the Cathedral.
 Artwork can be displayed in between the windows and doors on both north and south walls utilizing suspended rods with stabilizer bars.
 The Gallery can accommodate a maximum of 16 framed images (see Guidelines below for maximum widths) and a more limited number of three-dimensional works, depending on their size.

-The Cloister Gallery is open from 9:00 a.m.-4:30 p.m.
-Mondays through Fridays, 8:00 a.m.-noon on Saturdays, and from 8:00 a.m.-12:30 p.m. on Sundays.
+The Cloister Gallery is open to the public 9 a.m. - 4:30 p.m., Monday-Thursday; 9 a.m. - Noon, Friday; and 8 a.m. - noon on Sunday.
 Visitors and touring groups are welcome, and there is no fee for admission.
 The Cathedral is located at 701 SW 8th Ave. in Topeka, Kansas.
-For additional information about the Cloister Gallery, please contact the Cloister Gallery Coordinator, Michael Massey.

 The following guidelines are intended to help those preparing to show their art at the Cloister Gallery organize their work and plan their exhibit.